Created by H.L. Parkhurst

 “The Girl Super-Detective Who Always Gets Her Man!”

-A sort of classier, more upscale version of Sally the Sleuth, BETTY BLAKE appeared in a handful of two-page comic book stories in Super-Detective, a sister publication of Spicy Detective Stories, the pulp where Sally's own comic adventures appeared.
+She appeared in a handful of two-page comic book stories in Super-Detective, a sister publication of Spicy Detective, the pulp where Sally’s own comic adventures appeared.

-Sure, Betty's self-preservation skills were occasionally as dubious as Sally's, and her habit of falling into predicaments that seemingly required rescue, preferably by a male, were as predictable as mold on bread.
-To her credit, though, Betty usually had things well in hand before the cops would bust in in the last panel or so.
+Sure, Betty’s self-preservation skills were occasionally as dubious as Sally’s, and her habit of falling into predicaments that seemingly required male rescue were as predictable as mold on old bread.
+To her credit, though, Betty usually had things well in hand before the cops would burst in in the last panel or so.

-Another big plus was that the almost-obligatory bondage and rape scenarios that Sally had to deal with, particularly in her earliest adventures, were absent, at least in the adventures of Betty I've been able to track down.
+Another big plus was that the almost-obligatory bondage and rape scenarios that Sally regularly endured (particularly in her earliest adventures) were absent, at least in the few adventures of Betty I’ve been able to track down.
 Also, at least as drawn by H.L.
-Parkhurst, Betty worked in a seemingly more stylish and less raucous -- if no less treacherous -- world than the one Sally inhabited.
+Parkhurst, Betty worked in a seemingly more stylish and less raucous — if no less treacherous — world than the one Sally inhabited.

-It's tempting to call Betty Sally's big sister, but they made their debuts almost simultaneously, in the November 1934 issues of Super-Detective and Spicy Detective (both Trojan publications) respectively.
-Apparently, "spice" sold better -- whereas Betty hung on for a scant half dozen or so stories in the thirties, Sally went on to appear in comics into the fifties.
+It’s tempting to call Betty Sally’s big sister, but they made their debuts almost simultaneously, in the November 1934 issues of Super-Detective and Spicy Detective (both Trojan publications) respectively.
+Apparently, “spice” sold better–whereas Betty hung on for a scant half dozen or so stories in the thirties, Sally went on to appear in countless stories in various pulps and actual comic books well into the fifties.

 COMIC STORIES IN THE PULPS